Fine Arts Exchange

 Merryman Performing Arts Center

-The Merryman Performing Arts Center in Kearney presents the Scott D. & Rochelle Morris Matinees to 4,000 Kearney area students for free each year.
-Morris Matinees present arts and culture experiences of theater, music, and dance for a diverse educational experience.
-Explore the student matinees available to Kearney area students.
+The Merryman Performing Arts Center in Kearney presents the Scott D. & Rochelle Morris Matinees to 5,500 Kearney area students each year.
+The free Morris Matinees present arts and culture experiences of theater, music, and dance for a broad educational experience.
+Explore the student matinees available to area students at the Merryman Performing Arts Center in Kearney.

 For more information, contact: